edmunds/databricks-maven-plugin/README.md

 - You have an s3 bucket (we will call databricksRepo) that you will use to store your artifacts.
 - You have AWS keys that can write to this s3 bucket
 - Databricks has access to an IAM Role that can read from this bucket.

+&nbsp;If you want to use your DBFS to store artifacts:
+  - You have Databricks token with write access to the folder in your DBFS.

 For Contributors:
 - You need to be able execute an integration test that will actually do things on your databricks account.